aws-samples/amazon-rds-proxy-multitenant-load-test/README.md

 [![Publish Version](https://github.com/aws-samples/amazon-rds-proxy-multitenant-load-test/workflows/Publish%20Version/badge.svg)](https://github.com/aws-samples/amazon-rds-proxy-multitenant-load-test/actions)
 [![Unit Tests](https://github.com/aws-samples/amazon-rds-proxy-multitenant-load-test/workflows/Unit%20Tests/badge.svg)](https://github.com/aws-samples/amazon-rds-proxy-multitenant-load-test/actions)

 An AWS CloudFormation template that builds and load tests two multi-tenant Amazon Aurora MySQL clusters, one with and one without Amazon RDS Proxy.
-This is repository that is referenced in the accompanying blog post: Build and load test a multi-tenant SaaS database proxy solution with Amazon RDS Proxy.
+This is a repository that is referenced in the accompanying blog post: Build and load test a multi-tenant SaaS database proxy solution with Amazon RDS Proxy.

 An overview of the architecture is below: